 Hence, make sure your website links to your key social pages like FB, Twitter, LinkedIn, Instagram, etc. Social connectivity ropes in dual benefits.
 First, your news, updates or offerings reach to them instantly.
 And, second, their social actions (likes, shares, etc.) or word-of-mouth make further customer acquisition easier.
 If you have an app too for your business, social is an incredible platform to increase its downloads and usage.

-14. Don’t Forget Integrating Mobile Strategy with Email Strategy
+14. Don?t Forget Integrating Mobile Strategy with Email Strategy

 Complement the customer acquisition strategy driven by your mobile website with an optimized email strategy.
 Make sure that your sales and marketing emails not just reach out to your target audience but also generate the desired impact and conversion.
 Recipients should not face any challenges regarding accessibility.
 After all, you have to monetize your technology investment.
-Isn’t it?
+Isn?t it?

-15. Don’t Ignore 404 Error
+15. Don?t Ignore 404 Error

 This is the most disgusting problem that might compel your prospects or customers to take refuge under the umbrella of your competitors.
 This problem is quite common as developers often miss to keep a synergy between the URLS targeting desktop and mobile.
 To avoid damage to customer engagement and conversion owing to 404 error, redirect the desktop URL to relevant mobile specific URL.

 Users spend a considerable amount of time with their phone or mobile (US adults spend 5 hours per day).
 However, being on mobile they are quite agile, and getting their attention is a no mean task, as a whole world of data is at their fingertips (the average attention span hovers around 4 to 5 seconds).
 So the challenge is big.
-To help you contain it, and thrive in the competitive marketplace, here is a 20-point action plan based on the feedback of UI-UX designers, web developers and software quality analysts at Root Info Solutions.
+To help you contain it, and thrive in the competitive marketplace, here is a 20-point action plan based on the feedback from UI-UX designers, web developers and software quality analysts at Root Info Solutions.

 If you are you looking for a responsive website design service provider.
-You can contact us.